 February 3, 1997 — A Voices of Minnesota segment featuring three interviews.
 Monsignor J. Jerome Boxleitner, head of Catholic Charities talks with Dan Olson about our attitudes toward poor people.
 Paula Schroeder interviews former St. Cloud dairy farmer Veryl Fenlason, a member of a search team looking for Amelia Earhart's plane.
 Their expedition leaves for an island in the South Pacific this week.
 Governor Carlson has proclaimed today, "Read to a Child Day."
 We'll find out about how reading to children increases their intelligence from Dr. Hillary Stecklein, Health Partners pediatrician.
 She's the designer of Reading R-X.

-July 9, 1976 — Joan Halifax-Grof, a medical anthropologist specializing in psychiatry and religion, speech on transformation and human consciousness, transformation and initiation and visionary states, and transformation and the experience of death.
-Grof spoke at conference titled “Exploration into the Forces of Life.”
+July 9, 1976 — Joan Halifax-Grof, a medical anthropologist specializing in psychiatry and religion, speaking on transformation and human consciousness, transformation and initiation and visionary states, and transformation and the experience of death.
+Grof was at conference titled “Exploration into the Forces of Life.”

 February 25, 1976 — A news feature with art historian Rena Coen on the history of religious art, especially the Norwegian immigrants to Minnesota in the 19th century.
 Rena Coen's sons are the filmmakers, Joel and Ethan Coen.